About Our Team

 ACMG Rock Guide

 Kinley (she/her) has called Squamish home for nearly twenty-five years and has spent much of that time climbing, guiding, and working across the outdoor industry.
-Her climbing experience spans five continents and a wide range of disciplines, from hard sport and trad routes to big walls and alpine objectives.
+Her experience spans five continents and a wide range of disciplines, from hard sport and trad routes to big walls and alpine objectives.

 Alongside guiding and coaching private clients, Kinley is an instructor with Thompson Rivers University and an instructor and examiner with the Association of Canadian Mountain Guides’ Training and Assessment Program.
 She brings a thoughtful, growth-oriented approach to guiding and values meeting climbers where they are in their journey.